markbytes/Laboratory-Work-3-Activity-Building-a-Custom-Image-Classifier-with-TensorFlow-/README.md

 - In the first model, I noticed that the training accuracy kept increasing, but the validation accuracy did not improve as much.
 In some cases, the validation accuracy even started to decrease while the training accuracy stayed high.
 This showed that the model was learning the training data too well but was not performing as well on new data.<br><br>

 2. How did data augmentation affect validation accuracy?<br>
 - After applying data augmentation, the validation accuracy improved slightly and became more stable.
 The model was able to handle different variations of the images better because it saw more diverse examples during training.
-This helped the model perform better on the validation dataset.<br><br>
+This helped the model perform better on the validation dataset.I also found that augmentation that was too aggressive — such as rotating images up to 108° — actually decreased validation accuracy to 80%, because the distorted images became harder to learn from than real plant images.<br><br>

 Model Improvement<br><br>
 3. What is the purpose of dropout layers?<br>